Salam-Dalloul/Introductory-To-Apis/README.md

 ### 1. What is HTTP?
 HyperText Transfer Protocol: A Mechanism/Protocol Used to Fire Requests to Fetch Some Data!

-### 2. Other Transfer Protocols: FTP, SMTP, IMAP, FTPS, HTTPS
+### 2. Other Transfer Protocols:
+- FTP
+- SMTP
+- IMAP
+- FTPS
+- HTTPS

-### 3. Request Methods : GET , POST , PUT , DELETE:
+### 3. Request Methods:
+- GET
+- POST
+- PUT
+- DELETE

 #### - GET:
 Used to Fetch Data, the URL Contains the Parameters That Specifies which Data to Fetch.
 EX: Search Requests.